We are accepting new clients!

 How long are therapy sessions?

-Therapy sessions are typically 30 minutes.
+Therapy sessions are typically 30-45 minutes.

 Do parents stay in the room for therapy?

 If your child is under 2 years old, we encourage parents to participate in therapy sessions with their child.
 After the age of 2, therapy sessions are typically 1:1 with the therapist and child unless there is an additional need for parent coaching or any health concerns.
+Parents are always welcome to observe or participate in therapy, regardless of their child's age.